 The Canadian Experience Class (CEC) is an immigration program that allows individuals who have worked in Canada for at least one year to immigrate permanently.
-CEC is a part of Canada’s Express Entry immigration system.
+CEC is a part of Canada Express Entry. immigration system

 The government of Canada recognizes the deep pool of talented workers already working in Canada, and wants them to become Permanent Residents.
 These are individuals and families who have set down roots and made plans for the future in Canada.